 When his father died, it became clear that he would become the new emperor.
 There was a fear that he would be the second Nero.
 However, this conviction was brief.
 After taking the throne, he proved to be a gentle and forgiving ruler.
 Suetonius calls him “love and delight of the human race” (amor et deliciae generis humani).
 Once the emperor realized that he had done nothing good for the subjects on one day, he would call “Friends, I have lost a day” (Amici, diem perdidi!).

 The attitude of people to Titus changed because of two accidents.
 During his reign, there was a Vesuvius eruption in 79 CE.
-Once in 80 CE in Rome there was a dangerous fire and plague, which caused rumors that Titus was not favoured by the gods.
+Once in 80 CE in Rome, there was a dangerous fire and plague, which caused rumours that Titus was not favoured by the gods.
 Titus helped people who were in need very energetically.
-He eagerly listened to people’s requests and although many of them were impossible to fulfill, he was always eager to promise help.
+He eagerly listened to people’s requests and although many of them were impossible to fulfil, he was always eager to promise help.
 He said that no one should leave the emperor in bad mood.

-During his reign, the construction of Colosseum was completed, after 10 years of work.
+During his reign, the construction of the Colosseum was completed, after 10 years of work.